RealDan1/javascript-excersizes/task-8/itunes-search/frontend/README.md

     -   Node.js
     -   Express.js
     -   JWT for secure API authorization
+    -       Axios for external API calls
 -   **Frontend:**
     -   React.js
     -   Axios for API calls
 -   **Styling:**
-    -   Custom CSS for a polished, responsive design
+    -   Custom CSS

 ---

 ## Why This Project Stands Out

--   **Portfolio:** I made this project as a demonstration of my web development skills, showcasing external API calls, dynamic web design, jwt authorisation and securing apis, as well as RESTful Api design.
+-   **Portfolio:** The app is a demonstration of my web development skills, showcasing external API calls, dynamic web design, jwt authorisation and securing apis, as well as RESTful Api design.
 -   **Reusable Code:** The JWT middleware and secure API flow are modular and can be adapted for other applications.
 -   **Clean, Scalable Design:** The app uses best practices in React for state and component management, making it easy to extend.
 -   **Other projects::** If you are interested, have a look at my other projects showcasing use of a more advanced React.js project - shop design of a eCommerce website (ReactMart), my toDoList with advanced JWT user authorisation using React.js/Express.js, or my car dataBase with MongoDb and React.js/Express.js.